verifyica-team/verifyica/README.md

 Parameterized testing is traditionally test method oriented ...

-- For each test method, execute the test method with a list of test arguments.
+- For each test method, execute the test method with the list of test arguments.

 ```
 for (Test test : Tests) {